MaxY342/ICS3U1-netflix-replica-Max/README.md

     - feature section (showcases 3+ movie posters that can be rented)
     - footer section
 3. Use an external CSS to style your webpage.
-4. You will be graded on effort,
+4. You will be graded on effort, style and correctness.